folke/which-key.nvim/README.md

     -- the presets plugin, adds help for a bunch of default keybindings in Neovim -- No actual key bindings are created presets = {
-      custom_operators = { gc = "Comments" }, -- add custom operators to get motion completion, like gc for commentary or kommentary operators = true, -- adds help for operators like d, y, ... motions = true, -- adds help for motions text_objects = true, -- help for text objects triggered after entering an operator windows = true, -- default bindings on <c-w>
+      operators = true, -- adds help for operators like d, y, ... and registers them for motion / text object completion motions = true, -- adds help for motions text_objects = true, -- help for text objects triggered after entering an operator windows = true, -- default bindings on <c-w>